 Export classification and any license numbers you receive must appear on export documentation, such as the Commercial Invoice and the Automated Export System (AES) filing; the numbers should be easily accessible in your inventory management system.
 For certain types of exports listed in Section 758.1 of the EAR, BIS requires the filing of electronic export information in AES, regardless of value or destination.
 When completing forms (on paper or online), the U.S. Postal Service and major freight carriers may require you to enter “NLR”—which means “No License Required”— for certain EAR shipments.
-Details on EAR99 can be found in the “ECCN Questions and Answers” section of http://www.bis.doc.gov.
+Details on EAR99 can be found in the “ECCN Questions and Answers” section of the Bureau of Industry and Security website.

-It’s a good idea to establish a company-wide rule that emphasizes the importance of classification under the EAR and the associated HTS Numbers (see Chapter 12).
-If the inventory-management system doesn’t list an ECCN or EAR99 designation, then that item is ineligible for international shipping.
+It’s a good idea to establish a company-wide rule that emphasizes the importance of classification under the EAR.
 If possible, adapt your inventory management software so it flags problematic orders.
 You need to be especially careful with items that are subject to the EAR, whether the items have ECCNs or are EAR99—you don’t want to inadvertently violate the EAR.